National Income: Definition, Benefits, and Influencing Factors

 Net National Income is income calculated according to the amount of remuneration received by the community as the owner of the factors of production.
 The amount of NNI can be obtained from NNP less indirect taxes.
 What is meant by indirect tax is a tax whose burden can be transferred to other parties such as sales tax, gift tax, etc.

-See also difference between accounts and finance
+See also difference between paging and segmentation

 2. Individual Income (PI)